Self-Captioning Multimodal Interaction Tuning: Amplifying Exploitable Redundancies for Robust Vision Language Models¶

 Loss & Training¶

-The training loss is standard LoRA SFT next-token prediction, with no new objectives introduced; all robustness gains come from data-side \(R\) injection.
-Captioning uses temperature 0 and length constraints to avoid irrelevant drift.
-Task-specific settings fully utilize the MI Gate; for open-ended general settings where \(y\) is undefined, a weakened version randomly selects 25%/50% of samples for captioning.
+The training loss is standard LoRA SFT next-token prediction with no new objectives; all robustness gains stem from \(R\) injection on the data side.
+Temperature is set to 0 and length is restricted during captioning to avoid irrelevant drift.
+Task-specific settings run the full MI Gate; open-ended general settings fallback to a weakened version that "randomly selects 25%/50% to add captions" due to the inability to define \(y\).

 Key Experimental Results¶